terry-mctest/ST558-project2/README.md

 The Carbon Intensity API provides information regarding regional carbon intensity of the electricity system in Great Britain.
-Since carbon intensity varies by hour, day, and season (due changes in demand as well as changes in means of generating electricity), these data are stored at the micro-level, e.g. individual carbon intensity readings for each half-hour period over a number of years.
+Since carbon intensity varies by hour, day, and season (due changes in demand as well as variation in the means of generating electricity), these data are stored at the micro-level, e.g. individual carbon intensity readings for each half-hour period over a number of years.
 Per the \[National Grid’s Carbon Intensity API website\] (<https://carbon-intensity.github.io/api-definitions/?shell#carbon-intensity-api-v2-0-0>):